lijiaying/lijiaying.github.io/README.md

 ## Research Interests
-**Software Verification, Programming Languages, System Security, Artifitial Intelligence**
+**Formal Verification, Machine Learning, Artifitial Intelligence**

 My primary research focuses on the correctness of software systems, including but not limited to
 classic computer programs, smart contracts and artificial intelligence systems.
-I also have a broad
-interest in both the theoretic and practical aspects of software analysis, testing and verification.
-My vision is to develop new theories and pratices to help practitioners build trustworthy and high-
-quality software systems.
+I do try my best to develop elegent theories and techniques to make formal verification more precise, more efficient, more scalable and much easier to design, develop, debug, and apply.

 I welcome all the collabration from academia and industrials.
 Send me an email if you are interested.